cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 === Evaluation
 // TODO: stakeholders
 // William
-// Userbility features -- nice aesthetic of graph
+// Usability features -- nice aesthetic of graph
 // likes the help box
 // all fit on the screen, no need to scroll although he likes scrolling
 // connecting users can be easier (Enter key)